tobiaszehnder/IPP/README.md

 ```bash
 python project.py
 ```
-Type `project.py -h` for a detailed description.
+Type `python project.py -h` for a detailed description.

 Questions, suggestions and criticism are welcome at zehnder[at]molgen.mpg.de